nahidulhasan/oop/README.md

 $coffee->make();
 ```

 I make an abstract class and name it Template.
-Here I define addHotWater(), addSuger() and addMilk(); and make an abstract method named addPrimaryToppings.
+Here I define addHotWater(), addSugar() and addMilk(); and make an abstract method named addPrimaryToppings.

 Now If I make the Tea class extend the Template class then I will get the three defined methods and must define the addPrimaryToppings() method.
 In a similar way the coffee class will as well.